Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: A Deliberate and Desirable Paradigm Shift

 \section{A Deliberate and Desirable Paradigm Shift}

 Building on the foundational aspects of previous SE models (Section \ref{models}) and recent visions of agentic SE (e.g., \cite{hassan2025agentic, roychoudhury2025agentic}), this paper proposes a `\textbf{\textit{whole of process}}' \textbf{vision} that accounts for human and agent \textit{actors}, \textit{artefacts}, and \textit{activities} and other \textit{socio-technical concerns} across all \textit{areas} of agentic SE: traditional SE ones renewed for agents and multi-agent systems and new ones for human-agent ecosystems.
-It presents a \textit{preliminary} set of guiding \textbf{values and principles for agentic SE} to be \textit{comprehensive}, \textit{responsible}, \textit{adaptive}, \textit{foundational}, and \textit{translational}.
-It offers guidance on designing and using agentic SE \textbf{vocabulary} and welcomes community collaboration to progress these ideas further.
-Inevitably, proposed ideas end up being defined by practice (e.g., Waterfall's sequential fate).
+It presents a \textit{preliminary} set of \textit{comprehensive}, \textit{responsible}, \textit{adaptive}, \textit{foundational}, and \textit{translational} \textbf{(CRAFT) values and principles for agentic SE}.
+It offers guidance on designing and using agentic SE \textbf{vocabulary}, welcoming community collaboration to progress ideas.
+Inevitably, proposed ideas end-up being defined by practice (e.g., Waterfall's sequential fate).
 We may not know what agentic SE truly looks like until it is studied empirically `in the wild'.
-Longitudinal studies to identify useful patterns in agentic repositories and forums and in-depth studies based in interviews, surveys, and experiments with agentic SE teams are needed.
+Longitudinal studies to find useful patterns in agentic repositories and forums, and in-depth empirical studies based on interviews, surveys, and experiments with agentic SE teams, using inter- and intra-disciplinary approaches, are needed.

-\textbf{Acknowledgment} The author is grateful to Prof John Grundy and Hashini Gunatilake for their valuable feedback and inputs.
+\textbf{Acknowledgment} Thanks to John Grundy, Hashini Gunatilake, Abhik Roychoudhury, and the reviewers for their valuable feedback.

 \makeatletter \@ACM@printyear#1{} \makeatother